kpturt/OOP-harjotustyo-PongPlus/README.md

 A very simple and technical approach to the classic Pong game with an additional twist.

 - Game starts automatically and player controls their paddle with UP and DOWN arrows on their keyboard.
-- Score counting is displayed in the console.
+- Score counting is displayed in the console
+(I know it's not ideal but you can keep count of the score in your head and take it as an additional challenge).
 - Ball speed increases every five seconds and is reset on goal scored.
 - Player's and CPU's paddle sizes change based on score.
 - First to 3 points wins!